HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 A.A.
 Officer:

-The ESOP is available for review or audit by officials of OCJP or the Federal
+The EEOP is available for review or audit by officials of OCJP or the Federal

 Government, as required by relevant laws and regulations.

-Additionally, I agree to submit a copy of said ESOP to OCJP (Attention: EEO
+Additionally, I agree to submit a copy of said EEOP to OCJP (Attention: EEO

 on the OCJP A301.